What’s Up, Hungry People!

 - salt & pepper to taste

-- Melt two tablespoons of butter in a large soup pan over medium high heat.
-Add the potatoes and sauté until beginning to brown, then add the onion.
+- Melt 2 tablespoons of butter in a large soup pan over medium-high heat.
+Add the chopped potatoes and sauté until they begin to brown.
+Stir in the diced onion.

-- When the onion is translucent and just starting to brown, add the mushrooms, corn, and thyme.
-Stir in the lemon juice and half of the green onions.
-Season with salt and pepper.
+- When the onion becomes translucent and starts to brown, toss in the mushrooms, corn, and thyme.
+Add in the lemon juice and half of the chopped green onions.
+Season the mixture with salt and pepper to taste.

-- Add the white wine to the pan and bring to a rolling bubble for one to two minutes.
-After most of the wine has evaporated, stir in the cream cheese and a cup of water.
-Let simmer for ten minutes over medium low heat.
+- Pour the white wine into the pan and bring it to a rolling bubble for 1-2 minutes.
+Once most of the wine has evaporated, mix in the cream cheese and 1 cup of water.
+Let the soup simmer for 10 minutes over medium-low heat.

-- While the soup simmers, add the remaining tablespoon of butter to a skillet.
-Add the scallops in batches and cook until seared golden brown on the top and bottom – about two to three minutes per side.
-Take care not to overcrowd the pan.
+- While the soup is simmering, melt the remaining 1 tablespoon of butter in a separate skillet.
+Cook the scallops in batches, searing them until golden brown on both sides—about 2-3 minutes per side.
+Make sure not to overcrowd the pan.

-- Sprinkle in the paprika and additional salt and/or pepper (as desired) into the soup.
-Pour in the heavy cream and stir well.
+- Sprinkle the paprika into the simmering soup, and add any additional salt and/or pepper if needed.
+Pour in the heavy cream, stirring well to combine.

-- Spoon the soup into bowls and add the remaining scallops and bacon to the top for garnish.
+- To serve, spoon the soup into bowls and top with the remaining scallops, bacon, and the other half of the chopped green onions.
 Serve hot and enjoy!